Thunderheart: Plot

-Although Frank is convinced that Jimmy committed the murder, Walter tells Ray that the killer was heavier than Jimmy is and also stole Leo's car, which was used to take the body from Maggie's property to the dump site.
-Leo's car is still missing, but Frank dismisses the lead and tells Ray to focus on locating Jimmy instead of talking to Walter.
-Ray continues to meet with Walter and Grandpa Sam Reaches despite Frank's orders and starts his own investigation off the record.
+Although Frank is convinced that Jimmy committed the murder, Walter tells Ray that the killer was heavier than Jimmy is and stole Leo's car, which was used to take the body from Maggie's property to the dump site.
+Leo's car is still missing, but Frank dismisses the lead and tells Ray to focus on locating Jimmy.
+Ray, however, starts his own secret investigation, assisted by Walter and tribal elder Grandpa Sam Reaches.
 Leo's car is found with a large jacket in the trunk, supporting Walter's claim that the killer was bigger than Jimmy is.
-Ray surreptitiously takes a raffle ticket stub from the jacket pocket and takes it to Maggie, who organized the raffle, to see if she can identify who it belongs to.
-Maggie informs Ray that she is concerned about the possibility of contaminated water on the reservation, and thanks him for his help with her son.
+Ray surreptitiously takes a raffle ticket stub from the jacket pocket and takes it to Maggie to see if she can identify who it belongs to.
+Maggie, who organized the raffle, is concerned about the possibility of contaminated water on the reservation.

-Ray visits Grandpa Sam Reaches and finds Jimmy, who he is now convinced is innocent.
-Ray warns Jimmy to leave quickly or the FBI will kill him, but Jimmy is apprehended by Frank and the rest of the FBI agents who were called in for the manhunt.
+Ray visits Grandpa Sam Reaches and finds Jimmy, whom he is now convinced is innocent.
+Despite Ray's efforts, the FBI eventually apprehends Jimmy.
 Much to Frank's anger, Ray comes to suspect a conspiracy and cover-up involving the reservation and Leo's murder.
-After Jimmy is arrested, Maggie matches the ticket stub for Ray.
-The ticket was purchased by Richard Yellow Hawk, a convict on the reservation who uses a wheelchair.
-Ray visits Richard, who admits to killing Leo after Ray tells him to get out of his wheelchair, which he does.
-Richard confirms that Frank and other FBI agents visited him in prison, offering to reduce his sentence if he did favors for them.
-Richard stirred up tensions between the ARM and the tribal council, and was effectively blackmailed by Frank under the threat of going back to prison.
+Meanwhile, Maggie matches the ticket stub for Ray.
+It was purchased by Richard Yellow Hawk, a convict on the reservation who uses a wheelchair.
+Ray visits Richard, who admits to killing Leo and pretending to be disabled.
+Frank and other FBI agents visited Richard in prison, offering to reduce his sentence if he did favors for them.
+Richard stirred up tensions between the ARM and the tribal council, and was blackmailed by Frank under the threat of returning to prison.